top of page

 July 25 & 26, 2026

 There has been a resurgence of interest in the study and making of historic sails that span different time periods, geographies and functions.
-This two-day symposium brings together historic and contemporary practitioners, interdisciplinary researchers, and weaving and maritime enthusiasts from around the world to share knowledge around the history of sails made by hand.
+This two-day conference brings together historic and contemporary practitioners, interdisciplinary researchers, and weaving and maritime enthusiasts from around the world to share knowledge around the history of sails made by hand.

 BY HAND